 Each year, Immaculata students are required to perform a minimum of 30 hours of general community service.
 Community service is a priority for Immaculata and therefore we ask our students to complete more hours than in the public school system.
 Completing community service hours allows students to see how they can make a difference and broadens their range of experiences.
 The service work can be in the school, church, our feeder schools, or in the general community.
 Service hours are monitored by homeroom teachers to ensure the goal is met.

 As a school community, we partake in school-wide projects to serve the less fortunate.
 We regularly collect for and participate in the St. Vincent de Paul Society, with food and toiletry drives as well as a Christmas toy drive.
-Our students work for social justice through the Social Justice Class and the Legacy Project for Inn from the Cold.
+Our students work for social justice through the Social Justice Team and the Legacy Project for Inn from the Cold.
 The Linus Project is new for us this year - knitting, crocheting, and sewing blankets for gifts to the children in our community experiencing some kind of trauma.

 Do Catholic schools matter?
 How can a Catholic school compete?